Egypt’s Media War from the Perspective of an Expat

 abandoned the premises they were in.

-what I am seeing with my own eyes, not them manipulation of the news.
+I guess we have been hearing different things from different points of view.
+I will explain what is happening and let this be my opinion and what I am seeing with my own eyes, not them manipulation of the news.

 An Expat's Perspective

 The Muslim Brotherhood has said that they will not mind losing their lives for defending Morsi.
 Before ending the regime of Mubarak, Egyptians were armed with Media.
 They went to the streets but also they equipped themselves with their cellphones and tweeted and posted on Facebook letting the world know what was happening.
 Since then, everything that happens in Egypt is being documented in the same way.
 Be careful what news you watch as alliances make some sources not accountable.

 Now, every time the Brotherhood protest they fight everyone who is not with them.
 They want Morsi back to power and they will do anything to achieve it.
 Saudi Arabia’s King Abdullah bin Abdul Aziz announced that the kingdom supports Egypt in its fight “against terrorism”, meaning they do not support the Muslim Brotherhood.
 The Egyptian people in the revolution went to protest and in the pictures did you saw people armed with weapons?
 After many were murdered did you see people burning buildings to retaliate against the Army for the murders?
 The answer is no. Every time the people gather to protest they do it peacefully.
 I am a witness.
 I was there.

 All this is like out of a movie, but it is real and I live it every day.
 For my safety, I only say that I want these people out of the streets.
 Egypt has gone through a lot of things and the Egyptians deserve peace.
 I am safe for now and I plan to keep it that way.
 As long as we stay in our homes and be careful we should be fine.

 But people are getting angry with

 the bloodshed and the confrontation.
 Enough is enough.
 This has affected